coronalabs/corona-docs/markdown/coronacards/ios/index.markdown

 ## Samples

 The following basic samples are available on [GitHub](https://github.com/coronacards).
-They exhibit the different ways in which CoronaCards can be integrated into an existing app.
+They exhibit the different ways in which CORONA_CARDS_PRODUCT can be integrated into an existing app.
 These samples expect `CoronaKit.framework` to be installed in `/Users/Shared/CoronaLabs/ios/`.
 See the [setup][coronacards.ios.setup] guide for more information.

 * [SimpleView (Obj-C)](https://github.com/coronacards/sample-ios-SimpleView)
 * [SimpleView (Swift)](https://github.com/coronacards/sample-ios-SimpleView-swift)